Guides/Mice·beginner·11 min read

 Flared base

-The mouse widens slightly at the bottom edge so the fingers wrap under it.
+The mouse gets a little wider at the bottom so your fingers can curl under it.
 Common on Zowie EC and DeathAdder.
-Helps grip security at the cost of width.
+More grip, slightly more width.

 Vertical sides